-- 1. Evolving the Merging Boundaries.
+1. Evolving the Merging Boundaries.
 Existing methods partition the parameters of each seed model into fixed groups (e.g., layers) and search for optimal coefficients for merging these groups, which confines exploration to predefined boundaries.
 In contrast, our approach merges two models at a time, using arbitrary split points to divide parameters.
 Rather than working with fixed models, we maintain an evolving archive of models.
 As the number of generations increases, the method progressively explores a broader set of boundaries and coefficients (see Figure 1 right), allowing for increasingly complex combination if needed.
-This optional and gradual increase in complexity ensures a wider range of possibilities while maintaining computational tractability. - 2.
-Managing Diversity.
+This optional and gradual increase in complexity ensures a wider range of possibilities while maintaining computational tractability.

+2. Managing Diversity.
 Merging models only makes sense when they differ, making it essential to maintain diversity within the evolving population.
 However, the challenge of diversity preservation lies in determining which characteristics should be diverse.
-While many approaches require developers to manually define a diversity metric, we employ a nature-inspired method to automatically preserve diverse high-performing models that are particularly effective for merging. - 3.
-Matchmaker.
-We introduce a heuristic for pairing models based on their complementary strengths, enhancing both the efficiency and quality of our method.
-Mate selection remains an under-explored area in genetic algorithms, becoming increasingly important as computational costs of crossovers (merging) rise.
+While many approaches require developers to manually define a diversity metric, we employ a nature-inspired method to automatically preserve diverse high-performing models that are particularly effective for merging.

+3. Matchmaker.
+We introduce a heuristic to pair models, improving our population's quality.
+Mate selection remains an under-explored area in genetic algorithms, gaining importance as computational costs of crossovers (merging) increase.
 This work encourages further research on this topic.

-We name our method Natural Niches and show that it performs well across two vastly different experiments: 1) evolving small classifiers from scratch and from pre-trained models (section 4.1), and 2) merging Large Language Models (LLMs) (section 4.2).
+We name our method Natural Niches and show that it performs well across two vastly different experiments: 1) evolving small classifiers from scratch and from pre-trained models, and 2) merging Large Language Models (LLMs).